Primary Navigation Mobile

 • Parkers explains the tech

-Climate control is a system that automatically maintains a desired temperature within a car’s cabin by continuously adjusting the air conditioning and heater settings.
+Climate control is a system that automatically maintains the desired temperature within a car’s cabin by continuously adjusting the air conditioning and heater settings.
 If your car has climate control technology, it can significantly contribute towards the comfort value of a drive, but do you need it over manual air-con?

 On this page we’ll explore how climate control works, how it differs to manual air-con and whether you really need it.